 Colorado tick fever is an infection that is spread to humans by the bite of an infected tick.

 Colorado tick fever is caused by the Colorado tick fever virus.
 Humans can get the virus through the bite of an infected tick.
-The Rocky Mountain wood tick is the main carrier of the Colorado tick virus in the United States (US).
+The Rocky Mountain wood tick is the main carrier of the Colorado tick virus in the US.
 This tick can be found in the western US states (not just in Colorado).
 It can be found in areas above 5,000 feet in elevation.

 The virus is also carried by other small mammals, including ground squirrels, porcupines, and chipmunks.
 There have been reports of rare cases of Colorado tick fever caused by exposure in a laboratory setting and a blood transfusion.

-Factors that increase your chance of Colorado tick fever include:
+Factors that may increase your chances of Colorado tick fever:

 Symptoms usually appear 4-5 days after a tick bite occurs and may last for 3 weeks.

 Colorado tick fever may cause: